-Yes, Musk is serious about his giant tunnel idea, and he's starting to provide details
+Elon Musk’s Boring Company plans to build a Hyperloop tunnel from DC to NYC

 — Elon Musk (@elonmusk) January 25, 2017

-A few months after making his initial proclamation on Twitter, the inventor is back at it with a few more details on his proposed giant tunnel.
-For starters, it’ll begin “across from my desk at SpaceX,” which is located near “Crenshaw and the 105 Freeway,” about five minutes from LAX.
-He also addressed concerns about earthquakes, noting that these natural phenomena “tend to have the biggest effect on the surface, like waves on water.
+The tunnels for the Boring Company are slated to begin “across from my desk at SpaceX,” which is located near “Crenshaw and the 105 Freeway,” about five minutes from LAX, Musk said earlier this year.
+He’s also addressed concerns about earthquakes, noting that these natural phenomena “tend to have the biggest effect on the surface, like waves on water.
 That’s why LA can have a (lame, but getting better) subway.”

-Ultimately, when asked if he was really serious, he responded simply, “Yup.”

-So get excited, friends.
-We may all become mole people sooner rather than later.

-Note: Update: The Boring Project is working on a Hyperloop that will get you from New York to D.C. in under 30 minutes.
+In late April, he spoke at a TED conference where he outlined more concrete plans for his underground company.
+Per a concept video, Musk intends to drop cars (gently, of course), beneath Earth’s surface by way of a system of elevator platforms.
+Cars will drive onto designated areas, which will then be lowered beneath the ground.
+Once underground, however, the cars won’t be driving themselves.
+Rather, they will be controlled autonomously by the system at large and sent to their final destinations at speeds of up to 130 miles per hour.

+According to Musk, the underground system could be truly expansive and, while it may not be quite as fast as say, the Hyperloop, it will still be far more efficient than sitting in traffic on our existing highways.